skramm/dtcpp/README.md

 ## Features

 This sofware can train a decision tree using some input data.
-The tree can the be used to classify some other data.
+The tree can then be used to classify some other data.
 During the training step, it also analyses the input data and produces different output data files and plots.
  * a histogram of the classes found,
  * for each attribute, a histogram of the attribute values